-My take on forgiveness is that it’s all about healing inside from the hurt that was caused at the time.
-Sure, you could harbor resentment, anger and other feelings toward someone else, but the hurt and pain are carried within you.
+Forgiveness is about healing inside from the hurt that was caused at the time.
+You may harbor resentment, anger, and other feelings toward someone else, but the hurt and pain are carried within you.

 So how do you forgive and move on?